flexiblepower/powermatcher-documentation/Websockets.md

 An AgentProxyEndpoint has to supply the desired matcherEndpointProxy as a configuration parameter.
 This value will be communicated to the websocket endpoint via a queryParameter.
 The websocket endpoint validates the existence of the MatcherEndpointProxy prior to accepting a connection.

+## Jetty

-The websockets implementation is provided by Jetty, which contains an implementation conform the latest (final) websockets specfication.
+The websockets implementation is provided by Jetty, which contains an implementation conform the latest (final) websockets specification.
 Jetty 9 is required for websockets and this poses an issue with the default Apache Felix Jetty which is version 8.
-Currently it's not possible to upgrade the Felix Jetty bundle, so Powermatcher Extensions ships with separate Jetty 9 bundles including required websocket bundles.
+Currently it's not possible to upgrade the Felix Jetty bundle, so PowerMatcher Extensions ships with separate Jetty 9 bundles including required websocket bundles.
 The websockets.bndrun descriptor contains all required bundles to install and run.
 This causes two Jetty servers to run within one OSGI runtime (Felix Jetty and standalone Jetty), the Felix Jetty for the Console has been moved to port 8181.
 The websocket communication will run over port 8080.

 **PowermatcherWebSocketServlet:**